If you're a student, please visit our information and advice page for students with caring responsibilities.

 In 2018, we introduced a series of new questions into the UCAS Postgraduate application, allowing applicants to self-declare certain circumstances for which HE providers may be able to offer support.
 These questions will be reflected in our undergraduate application in the future.

-To support the identification of students with individual support needs, UCAS is planning to introduce a series of new questions into the application.
-One of these questions will enable students with care responsibilities to self-declare their circumstances:
+To support the identification of students with individual support needs, UCAS has introduced a series of new questions into the application for 2023 entry.
+One of these questions enables students with care responsibilities to self-declare their circumstances:

-This question will be further supported by extended FAQ-style help text to clarify how the information is used and the support students may be able to access in higher education by sharing their circumstances.
+This question is supported by extended FAQ-style help text to clarify why we ask this question, how the student’s information will be used, and the support they may be able to access by sharing their circumstances.

 To support applicants with care responsibilities, UCAS has worked with Carers Trust to create a personal statement guide which is designed to help applicants highlight the strengths and skills gained from their personal experience.
 This may help highlight students’ circumstances to higher education providers.